Sandwich1699975/ArduinoUnitPlatformIO/README.md

 - Importantly, make a bridge between the logic2 api that automatically scrapes the data from each test and creates test cases from that.
 - Stop the recording once the tests have finished [link](https://saleae.github.io/logic2-automation/automation.html#saleae.automation.CaptureConfiguration) and [method to use](https://saleae.github.io/logic2-automation/automation.html#manualcapturemode).
 This will have to be done by stopping it manually while parsing when the summary line is detected
+- Try and resolve pylance lint error on platformio imports
+- Test if this works on another computer.
+The `import saleae` just magically started working for some reason

 Example output: